LarsThe18Th/NaBu-PC/Homebrew/SC0Plasma/Plasma_v0.2/README.md

 ### ToDo
 - Add ID-Tag
 - Initialize Screen 0 Mode 40
-- Let ASM file generate a .nabu and a .con file (.PAK file?)
+- Let ASM file generate a .NABU and a .COM file (.PAK file?)
 - Get rid of the undocumented instructions